-A Personal Company existing as a KK means just a consequence of the only one shareholder became a director of the company (or the director become the only one shareholder of the company).
+A Personal Company existing as a KK means just a consequence of the only one shareholder became a director of the company (or the director become the only shareholder of the company).

-In contrast, as for the Membership Company, since the Act views that ownership and membership are integrated, it provides that business of the company has to be managed by a Member (Article 590).
+In contrast, as for the Membership Company, since the Act views that ownership and membership are integrated, it provides that the business of the company has to be managed by a Member (Article 590).

-Besides, as seen in the provision that transfer of membership interest (equivalent to share of KK) is subject to unanimous consent by the other Members (Article 585), the Act expects close unity among the Members.
+Besides, as seen in the provision that transfer of membership interest (equivalent to the share of KK) is subject to unanimous consent by the other Members (Article 585), the Act expects close unity among the Members.

 Also, as the Membership Company does not have to be governed by “Organization of the Company” such as general shareholders meeting, director, its internal process will be simple.

 Don’t you think the Membership Company is suitable for a Personal Company or joint venture with a close group?